Mary Ann Baker

-Mary Ann Baker (16 September 1832–29 September 1925) was an American composer and singer.
+Mary Anna Baker (16 September 1832–29 September 1925) was an American composer and singer.
 She was an active member of a Baptist congregation.
 She is known for her temperance songs.

 Master, the tempest is raging

 "Master the Tempest is Raging" was composed by Baker and H. R. Palmer.
 In 1874 Baker was commissioned by Dr. Palmer to compose a song related to the biblical verses about "Jesus Stilling the Tempest".

 Having recently lost her brother to tuberculosis, Mary used her experience of frustration and reconciliation as inspiration to compose the words of the hymn.

 As related to Ira D. Sankey:

 Baker and Palmer's hymn enjoyed some moderate appeal amongst religious schools and churches.
 Almost two decades later Baker reflected on a new political connection for her composition: